 Lhasa is Tibet’s capital and the capital of Tibet’s Autonomous Region.
 It contains two world heritage sites – the Potala Palace and Norbulingka Palace, which used to be the residences of the Dalai Lama.
 In addition, Lhasa has several significant Buddhist monasteries and temples.
 Jokhang and Barkhor bazaar are other attractions where you can see and get the popular restaurants to experience different Tibetan foods and shops to buy souvenirs.
 Moreover, Sera and Drepung monasteries can amuse you due to their debating dance and other aspects.

 The distance from Lhasa to Everest Base Camp is 459 Kilometers, and you will have a rough drive of about 100 km from Tingri to Rongphu town or monastery.
-Everest’s Base Camp locates 3.6 KM South of Rongbuk Monastery at an altitude of 5200m (17060ft).
+Everest’s Base Camp is located 3.6 KM South of Rongbuk Monastery at an altitude of 5200m (17060ft).
 You can not drive up to the Base Camp.
 You have to hike or trek from Rongbuk Monastery to the Base Camp for a couple of hours.

 While choosing Lhasa Everest Base Camp (EBC) Tibet Tour – 7 Nights 8 Days, you will be able to explore the unique Shigatse town and further to Everest Base Camp.
-The North Face or The North Col of the Mt.
+The North Face or The North Col of Mt.
 Everest (8848m) can be visibly seen from the Everest Base Camp (EBC).
 To approach this scenic place, you will follow the itinerary from Lhasa to the nearest border between Nepal and Tibet.
 The trail separates from Tingri and follows the rough road to Rongbuk Monastery.
 The next day early in the morning, you will hike to EBC by walking or hiring a horse cart.
 After the devastating earthquake in April 2015, the road from the Kodari border has been frequently obstructed.

 HimalayanWindows often organizes an eight-day Tibet overland tour itinerary with Private Small Group tours to EBC from Lhasa & If you want more adventure and a happy trek into Tibet’s highlands, we suggest you choose Mount Everest Advance Base Camp Trek, which is quite challenging but more fun.